ndrwmlnk/stroke-rendering/README.md

-# Stroke-based-painting
+# Stroke-based Rendering

-Repository for the survey on stroke-based painterly rendering algorithms
+Repository for the survey on stroke-based painterly rendering algorithms: _Stroke-based Rendering: From Heuristics to Deep Learning_

 _Note:_ Not all GitHub links are the official implementations!